openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_uart.rst

 During UART transmit (Tx) operation, the TX DC FIFO is read internally by the UART to transmit data to an external device and written by the TX FIFO.
 During UART receive (Rx) operation, the RX DC FIFO is written internally by the UART with the data received from the external device and read by the uDMA core or UART DATA register.

+Dual-clock (DC) TX and RX FIFO are transparent to users.

 TX FIFO
 ^^^^^^^